BRAINS cohorts are launched roughly every other year. The next cohort will be in 2024. Contact us to be notified when applications open again.

 Application Submission

-The next application cycle will be in 2024.
+Applications are now open!
+Apply by 11:00pm (PT), April 25, 2024 (extended deadline).
+The application survey must be completed in one sitting.
+You will not be able to pause, save, or restart the application.
 If you have any questions about applying to BRAINS, please contact us at brains@uw.edu.
 Some questions might be addressed on our FAQ page.

 The application includes responses to short prompts and a research, teaching, and broader impacts statement.
 We recommend preparing these items before beginning the application survey.
 To help you prepare, please see the short answer prompts and the research, teaching, and broader impacts statement prompt below.
 The application survey takes approximately 30 minutes to complete.